frankNowinski/frankNowinski.github.io/_posts/2016-06-30-understanding-o-n-log-n.md

 end
 {% endhighlight %}

 As stated earlier, mergesort's complexity is `O(n log(n))`.
-The `log(n)` is attributed to the number of times we divide the array in half until each element is converted to subarrays of 1, and the `n` comes from the time it takes to merge the left and the right sorted halves together. `O(n log(n))` is such a popular complexity because it has the best worst-case runtime you can get for sorting.
+The `log(n)` is attributed to the number of times we divide the array in half until each element is converted to subarrays of 1.
+The `n` comes from the time it takes to merge the left and the right sorted halves together. `O(n log(n))` is such a popular complexity because it has the best worst-case runtime you can get for sorting.